What Is Tyramine?

 - With the exception of those listed on the right, all fresh, frozen, and canned vegetables (as long as they are not overripe or spoiled)

 - Fava beans, Italian broad beans, sauerkraut, Chinese pea pods, fermented pickles and olives

 - With the exception of those listed on the right, all fresh, frozen, and canned fruit (as long as they are not overripe or spoiled)

 - Plain milk

-- Ricotta, cottage cheese, processed cheese (eg, American), and cream cheese
+- Ricotta, cottage cheese, processed cheeses, and cream cheese

-- Cultured milk products: yogurt, buttermilk, keifer, sour cream (limit to 4 ounces per day)
+- Cultured milk products: yogurt, buttermilk, kefir, sour cream (limit to 4 ounces per day)